EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Alternative theories as A03

-The slaying of a man is scarcely held by the law of any people to be of itself a crime, but on the contrary it has been regarded as an allowable or praiseworthy act under certain conditions, especially in self-defence, war, revenge, punishment and sacrifice.
+The slaying of a man is scarcely held by the law of any people to be of itself a crime.
+Still, on the contrary, it has been regarded as an allowable or praiseworthy act under certain conditions, especially in self-defence, war, revenge, punishment and sacrifice.
 Yet, no known tribe, however low and ferocious, has ever held that men may kill another indiscriminately, for even the savage society of the desert or the jungle would collapse under such lawlessness.
-Thus all men acknowledge some law of "thou shalt not kill", but the question is how this law applies...
-The old state of things is well illustrated in the Latin word hostis, which, meaning originally stranger, passed quite naturally into the sense of enemy.
-Not only is slaying an enemy in open war looked on as righteous, but ancient law operates on the doctrine that slaying one’s own tribesman and slaying a foreigner are crimes of quite different order, while killing a slave is but a destruction of property (Tylor, 1871).
+Thus, all men acknowledge some law of "thou shalt not kill", but the question is how this law applies...
+The old state of things is well illustrated in the Latin word hostis, which, meaning originally stranger, passed naturally into the sense of enemy.
+Not only is slaying an enemy in open war looked on as righteous, but ancient law operates on the doctrine that slaying one’s tribesman and slaying a foreigner are crimes of quite different order, while killing a slave is but a destruction of property (Tylor, 1871).

 Reproductive success is the only criterion in the currency of evolution.
 Male and female organisms have evolved different strategies for optimising their reproductive success.
 For males, females are generally the limiting resource: for human males, women are the highly strategic “good” (always in short supply) that can convert the other resources controlled by the males into offspring.